 The ideal adoption scenario for Rodeo, the deaf rescue dog

-Rodeo is still up for adoption if we can find the right match, which ideally would include:
+Rodeo is still up for adoption if we can find the right match.
+His ideal home would include:

-• Probably no cats.
-Other dogs don’t seem to be much of an issue, but we don’t know Rodeo’s attitude towards cats.
+- Probably no cats.
+So far Rodeo doesn’t know about cats.
 He might be fine but he might not.
 You could use the training collar to try to teach him not to give chase, but a cat-free environment would be the safest bet.

-This boy has spent most of his life as a rescue dog, he is way past due for a loving home of his own.
+This boy has spent most of his life as a rescue dog, and he’s way past due for a loving home of his own.
 Can you give him the attention he needs and provide a safe, loving environment where he can thrive?
-If you can, he will be a wonderful companion.
+If you can, he’ll be a wonderful companion.

 Rodeo is available for “meet and greets” at the sanctuary by appointment.
 Please call rescue Ranch for more information at 530-842-0829.